floooh/floooh.github.io/_drafts/2021-11-30-cycle-stepped-z80-1.md

 to create an "8080 killer", but nearly half a century later it makes life a lot harder for emulator authors :)

-## The Z80 instruction byte structure
+## The physical shape of Z80 instructions

 Like on the Intel 8080, instruction are made up of one or multiple bytes, where the first byte is always the opcode byte.